Frequently Asked Questions

 You will never receive another reminder and you will never have any extra costs.
 Both you and the Comhairle will save money as a result.
 Direct debit is our preferred method of payment.

-Please print and complete a Direct Debit Instruction Form (142.1kB) and return it to us.
+Please print and complete a Direct Debit Instruction Form (58.3kB) (Opens in a new window or downloads a file) and return it to us.

 ONLINE - you can Pay Your Council Tax Bill Online in complete confidence using our secure service.
 All major debit and credit cards are accepted.